kiritsuku/checkstyle-teaching/README.md

      </plugins>
    </build>
   ```
   After that the checkstyle plugin can be executed with `mvn checkstyle:check`.
-Remember to deploy the extensions before doing a Checkstyle check `mvn install`.
+Remember to deploy the extensions with `mvn install` before doing a Checkstyle check.

 - To enable the Checkstyle extensions of this repository on the command line, use the following command: